center-for-threat-informed-defense/top-attack-techniques/README.md

 ## Notice

-© 2022, 2024 MITRE Engenuity.
+© 2022, 2024 MITRE.
 Approved for public release.
 Document number(s) CT0047.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at